Check Your Eligibility to File Form I-539 Online

 - Communicate with us directly, without sending or receiving paper mail.

 Conditions to File Form I-539 Online

 You may apply online to extend or change your nonimmigrant status if you meet the following conditions.

 You are applying:

-- Without co-applicants; and
+- Only for yourself, without co-applicants; and

 - You will not require legal or accredited representation at any point in your request.

 You can apply to reinstate your student status, extend, (if you already hold the status), or change to the following statuses:

 - B-1, temporary visitor for business, including those in B-1A, B-1B, B-1C, and B-1D status